apabla1/OpenQASM-Quantum-Circuit-Simulator/README.md

 ### How it works
 1. The file contents will be converted to a string.
 2. The string will be passed to the lexer (`lexer.py`), which will delimit lines by semicolons and convert the string to a list of tokens using regular expressions.
-3. The token list is then passed to the parser (`parser.py`), which converts the token list to a program representation with (i) the number of qubits, (ii) the number of classical bits, and (iii) the ordered-operation list by using the following grammar:
+3. The token list is then passed to the parser (`parser.py`), which converts the token list to a program representation with (i) the number of qubits (where unused qubits are optimized), (ii) the number of classical bits, and (iii) the ordered-operation list by using the following grammar:

 $$
 \begin{aligned}